tech-adventure/ai-interviewer-server/README.md

-# AI Interviewer Server
+# AI Interview Preparation API

-A FastAPI-based server for conducting mock interviews powered by AI.
-This application uses the CrewAI framework along with OpenAI's language models to simulate a technical interviewer who can ask questions and evaluate responses.
+A FastAPI-based server for AI-powered interview preparation.
+This application uses the CrewAI framework along with OpenAI's language models to provide mock interviews and personalized coaching for technical roles.

 ## Features

 - 🤖 AI-powered mock interviews for technical roles
+- 👨‍🏫 Personalized coaching sessions with tailored advice
-- 🎭 Custom interviewer personas
+- 🎭 Custom interviewer and coach personas
 - 📋 Tailored questions based on job descriptions
-- 📊 Detailed feedback and evaluation
+- 📊 Detailed feedback and improvement plans
 - 🔄 Simple REST API for easy integration

 ## Getting Started